 The G3 is created in one solid, roto-molded piece, molded and assembled in the USA.
 The crate construction resembles the thick-walled coolers that have become popular over the last few years.
 The kennel features a top-grip handle, keyed latching door, large ventilation holes, a drain hole and recess for crate stacking.

-Having handled and used many different bird dog kennels over the years, I found that the single, recessed handle — located in the top, middle and molded in the overall structure of the kennel roof — coupled with the overall weight of the crate made the G3 a bit unbalanced, and bulky to handle, lift, and carry back and forth from the truck to the garage.
-For hunters who do not have the luxury of leaving the crate in their vehicle through most of the season, this is something to consider.
+Having handled and used many different bird dog kennels over the years, I found that the single, recessed handle — located in the top, middle and molded in the overall structure of the kennel roof — coupled with the overall weight of the crate made the G3 a bit unbalanced, but easier to carry back and forth from the truck to the garage that other premium brands.
+For hunters who do not have the luxury of leaving the crate in their vehicle through most of the season, this is something to consider in an kennel purchase.

 I run two English setters and the “Large” size G3 was the best fit for the size of my dogs.
 Dakota283 advertises: “Kennels fit on the interior seat, back of SUV, or truck or hatchback car . . .
 Designed for maximum space, two crates fit between most truck wheel wells.”
 For my mid-sized SUV, the wide construction is roomy for my dogs, but two crates wouldn’t fit together, side-by-side, in the back — this is obviously relative to your current vehicle situation and not a problem if you have a full-sized truck — but something to consider if you don’t.
-Lastly, the metal door has some play in it and can rattle and move, which you may notice when driving gravel roads; the keyed feature and the overall solid construction make up for this minor critique.
+Many consider the medium dog crate option in the G3 line a suitable size for Setters an also allows for this side by side fit.
+Lastly, the metal door with keyed feature and the overall solid construction make for a great overall durable construction.

 Certainly, there are other brand-named dog crates on the market that are more affordable on the bird dog kennel spectrum.
 But at the same time — especially if safety is of utmost importance — why not spend a little more for that travel insurance we previously discussed?
 And, don’t forget: there are also kennels on the market that are more expensive too.
 Dakota283 brings the safety, and solid construction, for the value; the G3 I handled has an MSRP at $379.